0x0630ff/catLaserEsp32_v2/README.md

     * Use a longer breadboard to mount the mini pan tilt kit to the breadboard with header pins or any other method.
 - Wires...
     * I prefer wires cut to the proper length to avoid the servos catching them and pulling them out of place.
 (It also looks better)

+Total cost for parts is about $55-$65 or so depending on what you already have or need.